 In the wonder of this bird perching and singing so close to us, we felt even more connected with nature around us.

 Connection is important.
 We connect with people, share ideas, express creativity, and conduct business through keyboard, screen, digital images and sounds, artificial light and wifi.
-This virtual world is full of potential and fascination.
+This virtual world is full of potential and offers fascination.
 But experiencing life through technology can gradually drain our souls.
 One way I know this soul drain is happening is, when I go to bed, close my eyes and, instead of drifting to a peaceful sleep, I see images and text, web pages and video flashing across the screen of my mind.
-(This is why I generally turn off my computer well before 10:00 p.m.)
+(This is why I generally turn off my computer by 9:30 p.m.)

 King David said, “He leads me in green pastures and beside still waters.
 He restores my soul” (Psalm 23).

-That night, after a day of birding on the prairie, my husband and I went to bed.
-When I lay my head on the pillow, I began to realize what a gift I had brought home with me from the grassland.
+That night, after a day of birding on the prairie, when I lay my head on the pillow, I began to realize what a gift I had brought home with me from the grassland.
 When I closed my eyes, my mind wasn’t filled with a screen through which virtual images came at me.
-No. Instead, I was still seeing Lark Buntings, Horned Larks, and Longspurs winging, swooping, twirling in the air.
-I was still hearing the songs of Meadow Larks, Brown Thrashers, and Mountain Plovers.
+No. Instead, I was still among the Lark Buntings, Horned Larks, and Longspurs winging, swooping, twirling in the air.
+I was still surrounded by the songs of Meadow Larks, Brown Thrashers, and Mountain Plovers.
 I was still watching Swainson’s Hawks soar on high and kite in the breezes.
 I was still enjoying the yellow, blue, and red wildflowers and smelling the sweet grasses.
-With these images, sounds and smells came a peaceful, delighted and deep sense of Presence—the presence of our Creator, our Redeemer, the Restorer of our souls.
+With these images, sounds and smells came a peaceful, delighted and deep sense of Presence—the presence of our Creator, the Restorer of our souls.

-A special sense of attunement and restoration has stayed with me all week—even as I am typing this at my computer.
+A special sense of attunement and restoration has stayed with me—even as I type this at my computer.